vercel/next.js/Readme.md

 - Server rendering and indexing of `./pages`
 - Static file serving. `./static/` is mapped to `/static/`

+To see how simple this is, check out the [sample app - nextagram](https://github.com/zeit/nextgram)

 ### Bundling (code splitting)

 Every `import` you declare gets bundled and served with each page